You can configure the project settings according to your needs. For this, go to the tab.

-- Private – projects cannot be found via search engines and Crowdin search, only the invited users can join the project.
+- Private – project can’t be found via search engines and Crowdin search, only the invited users can join the project.

 Languages Access Policy

-- Skip untranslated strings – exclude strings without translations from the exported file.
+- Skip untranslated strings – only translated strings will be included in the exported translation files.

 - Automatically fill in the regional dialects – useful when the project is translated into the language dialects (e.g. Portuguese, Brazilian).
 Translations from Portuguese will be automatically copied to untranslated strings in Portuguese, Brazilian during the download.